1. Home

 5/10

-The Fiat Tipo is a family car that’s unapologetically cheap and cheerful.
-And if you are looking for a family car that’s cheap and has lots of useable space, then the Tipo should be high up on your shortlist of family cars.
+The Fiat Tipo is a family car that was unapologetically cheap and cheerful as a new car, and now it's only available as a used car, it looks even cheaper.
+And if you are looking for a family car that can be had for peanuts and has lots of useable space, then the Tipo should be high up on your shortlist of family cars.

 The interior of the Tipo won’t win any beauty contests, with its varying layers of grey and black plastics.
 But the inside of the Tipo is comfortable and practical.
 The seats are firm and supportive, and you’ll have no trouble fitting a pair of large child seats in the back.
 You also get a useful 440-litre boot.